 There is currently “no known technology that can guarantee the secrecy, security, and verifiability of a marked ballot transmitted over the Internet,” according to the National Academies of Sciences, Engineering, and Medicine 2018 report, Securing the Vote: Protecting American Democracy.
 1

 Scientists and security experts have documented a number of potential vulnerabilities facing any internet voting platform, including malware and denial of service attacks; voter authentication; ballot protection and anonymization; and how disputed ballots are handled.
-An additional concern with online or internet voting is the lack of a meaningful voter-verified paper record to conduct a valid audit of the results.
+The lack of a meaningful voter-verified paper record means there is not way to conduct a valid audit of the results.
 Voting apps and online voting also threaten the secrecy of ballots and the anonymity of voters, bedrock principles of our democracy.
 Online voting is simply not secure, nor will it be in the foreseeable future.
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

 Counties in several states, including West Virginia, Utah and Colorado conducted pilots of the online voting app Voatz as a means for overseas voters, including military personnel, to vote in their home state.
 Some states announced they intend to use a tool from Democracy Live in 2020.
 But the risks of online voting are well documented by computer scientists.
 Over two decades of research have detailed the challenges inherent in creating a secure, secret and verifiable system for voting.3, 7

 In May 2020, the FBI, Election Assistance Commission, National Institute of Standards and Technology, and Department of Homeland Security's Cybersecurity and Infrastructure Security Agency warned states that the return of marked ballots online was "high risk."
 The threat assessment of electronic ballot delivery, marking and return addresses online voting technologies such as Voatz and Democracy Live.